It is with heavy hearts that we announce the peaceful passing of our much loved husband, father and “Papa”

 An avid sportsman throughout his life, Ken took up various sports with a passion, beginning with curling in high school where his rink, crowned B.C.
 Junior Curling Champions in 1956, went on to compete at the Canadian Junior Curling Championships.
 He became a keen scuba diver, often travelling to the Caribbean to various dive spots and teaching his family to snorkel and discover the wonders of the sea.
 A fervent golfer, he loved to go on the road and try new courses with his “fearsome foursome”, and play world renown courses such as Pebble Beach and Torrey Pines with his wife.
 Ken loved to explore the world through food, wine, music and travel and was always eager to share and promote his experiences.
 A seasoned traveler, he visited many amazing places in Europe, Asia, North and South America, Africa, Australia and Antarctica.
 He reveled in tasting and trying new things, and passed on his great love of cooking, culture and opera to his kids.
 We will never forget his wonderful sense of humour, his quick quips, and his delightful, distinctive laugh.
 Our special thanks go out to Dr. Derek Lum and to Ron and the wonderful team of nurses on the Palliative Care Unit at the Kootenay Boundary Regional Hospital for their compassion and support during Ken’s final days.

-A celebration of Ken’s life will be held at a later date.
 Bill Clark of Alternatives Funeral and Cremation Services has been entrusted with arrangements.
-We graciously ask for no flowers, but if you wish to make a donation in Ken’s memory, please direct it to the place he spent most of his professional life at – the Kootenay Boundary Regional Hospital – at 1200 Hospital Bench, Trail, BC, V1R 4M1 or online at kbrhhealthfoundation.ca, or to any charity
+We graciously ask for no flowers, but if you wish to make a donation in Ken’s memory, please direct it to the place he spent most of his professional life at – the Kootenay Boundary Regional Hospital – at 1200 Hospital Bench, Trail, BC, V1R 4M1 or online at kbrhhealthfoundation.ca, or to any charity of your choice.

 You are invited to leave a personal message of condolence at the family’s online register at www.myalternatives.ca